 The institutionalization of the Central Intelligence Agency in 1947 played an abhorrent role in determining the fate of the Caribbean, Central and South America.
 The overthrow of Guatemala marked a dramatic and insidious shift within the United States Government and Wall Street, serving as a catalyst for the issues now present throughout Latin America.

 Since 1954, the United States has undermined the national independence and sovereignty of Guatemala.
 The struggle of indigenous groups facing the pressures of religious persecution and conversion, ethnic genocide, and modern day segregation continues.

-Operation PBFORTUNE (later known as PBSUCCESS) served as a United States blueprint for Latin America; the backing of brutal dictatorships, the taking over of economic life by United States corporations, diversion of the economy to export crops, repression of the general population, poverty and exploitation of indigenous peoples, and retention of military bases to control any attempt for national independence.
+Operation PBFORTUNE (renamed PBSUCCESS) served as a United States blueprint for Latin America; the sponsorship of brutal dictatorships, the taking over of economic life by United States corporations, diversion of the economy to export crops, repression of the general population, poverty and exploitation of indigenous peoples, and retention of military bases to control any attempt for national independence.

 The Central Intelligence Agency was key to ensuring Latin America lost it's right to self determination.
 Tyranny and oppression is as much an issue now as it was 100 years ago.
 The corrupt practices of government, "Big Business", and the struggle for human rights continues to this day.

 Although the international community has taken great responsibility and care in the preservation effort, most of the work has been censored to the American public.

 Books have gone untranslated or are skewed to conformity; media records are meticulously edited or inaccessible to the masses, and public documents have been omitted for social discourse.

 Future generations have the right to be familiarized with American history- the great civilizations of the Aztec, the Maya, and the Inca, the brutal realities of the Columbian Exchange, as well as the economic turmoil of the Industrial Age.